Just the facts

 The Flyer II was hangared in a small shed the brothers built on the prairie.
 The brothers removed the front elevator and the rear rudder, then slid the aircraft into the shed.

-With the addition of the catapult, they began to make long flights and crashed less often.
-Consequently, the dared to fly a few more feet above the ground.
+With the addition of the catapult, they began to make longer flights at higher altitudes and crashed less often.
 Note that the radiator is mounted on a rear strut.

 Top, front, and side views of the 1904 Wright Flyer II.

-The Wright brothers tested the Flyer II at Huffman Prairie, a pasture about ten miles (16 kilometers) northeast of Dayton, Ohio and the present site of Wright-Paterson Air Force Base.
+The Wright brothers tested the Flyer II at Huffman Prairie, a pasture about eight miles (13 kilometers) northeast of Dayton, Ohio and the present site of Wright-Paterson Air Force Base.

-After a frustrating summer trying to get off the ground, the Wrights built a catapult to help accelerate the Flyer II as it rolled along the launch rail.
-You can just see the outline of the catapult tower to the right of the hangar.
+After a frustrating summer trying to get off the ground and out of ground effect, the Wrights built a catapult to help accelerate the Flyer II during launch.
+(You can just see the outline of the catapult tower to the right of the hangar).
+With the catapult, the Flyer could be accelerated to 29 miles per hour (47 kph) before it reached the end of the rail.
+Wilbur calculated flying speed to be "27 to 28" mph (43 to 45 kph).

 The best flight of the year was on 9 November 1904 when they flew four circuits of the prairie, covering 3 miles or 4.8 kilometers.